-I’m the kind of guy who likes to learn something useful each day.
+We’re the kind of guys who like to learn something useful each day.
 Recently, we read about an interesting concept.
 It’s called the Jell-O effect.
-I’m sharing it with you too now, the altruist I am.
+We’re sharing it with you too now, the altruists that we are.
+And who knows?
 It just might help you to better understand one of the many facets of the localization business.

 Before we examine it closer, let’s consider this industry for a moment, shall we?
 Localization is similar to other industries in certain ways.
 Companies run out of business.
 A big service provider throws an irresistible pile of cash at a smaller service provider.
 Lo and behold, there’s a new headline saying company X acquired company Y. People leave their job because, frankly, they’re sick and tired of reporting to their boss.
-Or they just think they’re smarter and want their own slice of pie.
+Or they just think they’re smarter and want their own slice of the pie.
 Off they go and kick-start their own venture.
 Yeah, easy as that.

 Pretty standard stuff, right?
-Happens all over the place, you’d be forgiven to think.
+Happens all over the place, you’d be forgiven to think so.

 Actually, it’s the last bit of what happens that’s particularly interesting.
 It is indeed easy to set up your own shop on the localization market.
 Perhaps easier than in any other industry.
 Why’s that?
 Well, the barriers to entry are low to begin with.
-There’s a bunch of reasons why, though I’ll skip the details.
+There’s a bunch of reasons why but we’ll skip the details.

 You see, it’s not the why that hooked us.
 It’s the how.
 There’s a phenomenon happening with the language business.
 Tucker Johnson and Renato Beninatto have put it under a microscope and called it the Jell-O Effect.